Cybersecurity & Information Technology

-Implementation, administration, support, and management of DIACAP and RMF transition; along with other federal cyber security compliance mandates such as Federal Information Security Management Act of 2002 (FISMA), Federal Information Processing Standards (FIPS) Publications, National Institute of Standards and Technology (NIST) Special Publications (800 Series), DoD Instruction 8500.01 and 8510.01.
+Implementation, administration, support, and management of legacy DIACAP and RMF requirements; along with other federal cyber security compliance mandates such as Federal Information Security Management Act of 2002 (FISMA), Federal Information Processing Standards (FIPS) Publications, National Institute of Standards and Technology (NIST) Special Publications (800 Series), DoD Instruction 8500.01 and 8510.01.

-Torch provides IT solutions for data management and scientific computing applications.
+Torch provides IT solutions for data management and computer applications.
 Torch personnel have database development, web application programming, and enterprise software development experience.
-We apply a CMMI Level 3 software development environment to perform design and requirements analysis, implementation, quality assurance, training, documentation, and deployment.
+We perform design and requirements analysis, implementation, quality assurance, training, documentation, and deployment.
 This experience is used to develop and maintain data warehouses, enterprise reporting systems, data analysis tools, and management information systems.
 We also develop and support enterprise-wide information systems to include designing, developing, installing, modifying, and maintaining computer hardware, software, and associated peripherals and licensing agreements.
 We manage routine upgrades, system security scans and configuration, security accreditation, and disaster recovery programs.
 Torch is also responsible for network support for classified and unclassified systems.

 Local and enterprise database and tool development for managing test resources; test results from live, constructive, and virtual engagements; and simulation configurations and results.